 HISTORY OF 100 WOMEN WHO CARE IT ALL BEGAN WITH A BABY CRIB The first chapter of 100 Women Who Care was founded in Jackson, Michigan by the late Karen Dunigan, who always considered 100 Women Who Care to be one of her greatest ideas.
 As many great ideas do, it came serendipitously: during a meeting with leadership from the local Center for Family Health.
 In a Fundraising meeting, Karen learned that local mothers were bringing their babies home and putting them to sleep in boxes and dresser drawers because they couldn’t afford cribs, leading to the death of the infant in some cases.

-100 Women Who Care - Franklin County Vermont Steering Committee: Karyn Rocheleau, Annette Hannah, Trisha Woodward, Jacqui Hood, and Judy Ashley
+100 Women Who Care - Franklin County Vermont Steering Committee: Karyn Rocheleau, Annette Hannah, Kristina Senna, Trisha Woodward (emeritus), Jacqui Hood, and Judy Ashley